-A Charlotte’s Web novel study perfect for homeschool, classroom, or thematic unit study.
+A Charlotte’s Web unit study perfect for homeschool, classroom, or thematic novel study.
 The book study resources listed in this post are all FREE!

 Charlotte’s Web by E.B.
 White is a book that every little kid simply MUST read.
 Here is a free Charlotte’s Web unit study lesson plan for you.
 You will find plenty of activities, printables, and more in this post!